Babe, you've hardly touched your Synesthesia Visualizer

-/ 2 min read
+/ 4 min read

 Table of Contents

-My girlfriend has synesthesia — she sees colors when she reads or hears words.
-Every letter has a specific color in her mind, and words become gradients that blend those colors together.
+In her mind, every letter has a color.
+And words become gradients that blend those colors together.
 When she first told me about it a few years ago, I did what any reasonable person would do: I tested her.

 The App